 Photovoltaic off-grid power generation system technical solution

-A whole Photovoltaic off grid system need five components as follows :
+A whole Photovoltaic off grid system need five components as follows:

-Inverter: The inverter can be another optional unit in a stand alone system.
+The inverter’s purpose is to take DC power that is stored in the battery bank and converting it to usable AC power and sending it to your loads so it can be used in the same manner as plugging into an AC outlet in a home.
+The inverter can be another optional unit in a stand alone system.
 Inverters are used to convert the 12V, 24V or 48 Volts direct current (DC) power from the solar array and batteries into an alternating current (AC) electricity and power of either 120 VAC or 240 VAC for use in the home to power AC mains appliances such as TV’s, washing machines, freezers, etc.

-Wiring: The final component required in and PV solar system is the electrical wiring.
+The final component required in and PV solar system is the electrical wiring.
 The cables need to be correctly rated for the voltage and power requirements.